tedmoore/schelp2/docs/Guides/More-On-Getting-Help.md

 will open a the "help browser" page which lists all helpfiles in thematic categories.
 (Equivalently, press Shift-Cmd-D)

-The [Browse#Undocumented classes](../Browse.md#undocumented-classes) contains a list of all classes which have no helpfiles.
+The [Browse / Undocumented classes ](../Browse.md#undocumented-classes) contains a list of all classes which have no helpfiles.
 This can be a good place to start looking for functionality which may already be implemented.
 Even if a class has no written helpfile, it will have an automatically generated stub listing the methods and their arguments, and also a help template for writing a real helpfile.

 Looking in class definitions (select any class and press Cmd-j to open its class definition file) can help you to figure out what undocumented methods do.